thehyve/ohdsi-etl-prias/README.md

 ## Docker
 `cd ohdsi-etl-prias`

-`docker-compose up -d`
+`docker-compose up -d` will start the following containers:
+* postgresql
-* postgres
+* broadsea-webtools
-* webapi
+* broadsea-methods-library
-* atlas
+* jupyter
 * etl

 Run logs:
-To check the postgres database:
+* To check the postgres database:
 `docker-compose logs -f postgres`

-To check the ETL:
+* To check the ETL:
 `docker-compose logs -f etl`

+To run ETL again: `docker-compose up --build etl`

 ## Target
 The resulting OMOP CDM is written to the `public` schema.